ROCm/Tensile/docs/src/index.rst

 .. meta::
   :description: Tensile is a tool for creating a benchmark-driven backend library for GEMM
-  :keywords: Tensile documentation, GEMM, Tensor, ROCm, Tensile API
+  :keywords: Tensile documentation, GEMM, Tensor, Tensile API

 .. _index: